FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Return true if string ends with a substring, false if it doesn't string_endswith[] "variable_name" "string" "substring" "position"

+	:: Return an ASCII value equivalent to the character, if passed a string, it will return the value of the first character only, so if you pass in """" it will give you the ASCII value of the double quote character string_ord[] "variable_name" "value"

 	:: Return a character equivalent to its ascii value string_chr[] "variable_name" "value"
 	:: Note that you would probably need a caret character for escaping some special characters like "<>&^" like this: